openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-crossvalidate - computes RMSE and bias estimates for k-nn via leave-one-out cross-validation.
+:code:`oft-crossvalidate` - computes RMSE and bias estimates for knn via leave-one-out cross-validation.

 SYNOPSIS
 ########

 .. code-block:: console

-    oft-crossvalidate <-i datafile><-k val><-v col><-bands val> oft-crossvalidate <-i datafile><-k val><-v col><-bands val>[-dw {1/2/3}] [-x col] [-y col] [-id col] [-norm] [-mindist val] [-maxdist val] [-dem col thres] [-lu col]
+    oft-crossvalidate <-i data-file><-k val><-v col><-bands val>[-dw {1/2/3}] [-x col] [-y col] [-id col] [-norm] [-mindist val] [-maxdist val] [-dem col thres] [-lu col]

 DESCRIPTION
 ###########

-:code:`oft-crossvalidate` is a Program for carrying out a leave-one-out cross-validation using nearest neighbour estimation.
+:code:`oft-crossvalidate` is a Program for carrying out a leave-one-out cross-validation using nearest neighbor estimation.

--   You need to give at least the datafile, number of neighbours (k), the column for your variable and nbr of bands.
+-   You need to give at least the data file, number of neighbors (k), the column for your variable and NBR of bands.
 -   Bands must be located after all other variables.
--   Program is terminated if the spatial neighbourhood restriction leaves too few (less than k) potential neighbours
+-   Program is terminated if the spatial neighborhood restriction leaves too few (less than k) potential neighbors
 -   A possible order of data is: id, variable, x-coordinate, y-coordinate, feature1...featureN.
 -   Values must be separated with a space or tab.
 -   Prints the average, RMSE and bias on screen.
 -   Saves original value, estimate and difference in an output file.
 If id or x and y are given, they are printed out as well.
--   If the id is indicated in the command line, the id’s of 10 nearest neighbours are printed into the output file.
+-   If the id is indicated in the command line, the id’s of 10 nearest neighbors are printed into the output file.

 OPTIONS
 #######

--   :code:`[-dw]` - weight the nearest neighbour data with:
+-   :code:`[-dw]` - weight the nearest neighbor data with:
     1.  equal (default)
     2.  inverse distance
-    3.  squared inv. distance weights.
+    3.  squared inverse distance weights.
 -   :code:`[-x]` - column for x-coordinate
 -   :code:`[-y]` - column for y-coordinate
 -   :code:`[-id]` - column for id
--   :code:`[-norm]` - normalize the image features (default is no normalization - [-mindist] - use a minimum spatial distance (e.g. 1000).
-Observations closer than that, based on the x and y-coordinates are not allowed as neighbours (default is no restriction)
+-   :code:`[-norm]` - normalize the image features (default is no normalization)
+-   :code:`[-mindist]` - use a minimum spatial distance (e.g. 1000).
+Observations closer than that, based on the x and y-coordinates are not allowed as neighbors (default is no restriction)
 -   :code:`[-maxdist]` - use a maximum spatial distance (e.g. 50000).
-Observations outside that radius are not allowed as neighbours (default is no restriction)
+Observations outside that radius are not allowed as neighbors (default is no restriction)
--   :code:`[-dem]` - column and threshold value (e.g. 1000) for restriction of neighbours in vertical direction (default is no restriction)
+-   :code:`[-dem]` - column and threshold value (e.g. 1000) for restriction of neighbors in vertical direction (default is no restriction)
 -   :code:`[-lu]` - column used for stratification of the data.
 If given, separate RMSEs are computed for each class indicated in the column (default is no stratification)

 EXAMPLE